Logical groups (entities ensemble association)

 You can associate entities into a new or existing logical group from the bulk edition feature:

-select one or more entities to be associated:
+Select one or more entities to be associated:

-you can create a new group or choose an existing group:
+Create a new group or choose an existing group:

 From the bulk edit screen you can: